ni/Csharp-Blazor-User-Interface-for-TestStand/CONTRIBUTING.md

 - Install TestStand 2025 Q3 or later and license the product.
 - Install Sequencing Service package, from the release page.
 - Restart the machine.
 - Open TestStand Version Selector and verify that it shows the previously installed version of TestStand as active TestStand version.
-- If not, set the active version to the installed TestStand version.
+Else, switch to that version.

 ## Building and running the application